Center for Research in Regulated Industries

 Postal and Delivery Services Program

 The Center holds an international conference on postal economics and postal policy.
 This is the latest in a series of international conferences and workshops which began in 1990, sponsored by leading national post offices, express carriers, and consultants.
 Papers presented at the Conferences are published in the series of postal economics books.
-The latest of the series is The Role Of Postal Service In A Digital Age, edited by Michael A. Crew and Timothy J. Brennan, Edward Elgar, forthcoming 2014.
-This is the twenty-second book published from this program.
+The latest of the series is The Future of the Postal Sector in a Digital World, edited by Michael A. Crew and Timothy J. Brennan, Springer, forthcoming 2016.
+This is the twenty-third book published from this program.

 Center for Research in Regulated Industries